pwdo/FFC7-Main-Site/reminders/index.md

 -   ## Dress Code

     There are no attire restrictions at the venue, although smart casual is recommended.
 You might want to bring a jacket in case it gets too chilly.
-We encourage past FFC participants to wear their FFC shirts ;)
+We encourage past FFC participants to wear their FFC shirts and bring their old conference gear ;)

 -   ## Food